Type: Service Design, Product Design

 1. ECOSYSTEM MAPPING

-We started the research by doing ecosystem mapping of the tourism ecosystem in Costa Rica.
-Our aim is to validate our assumptions of the interactions between local businesses and travellers.
-We identified three areas for further exploration:
+We started the research by doing ecosystem mapping of the tourism ecosystem in Costa Rica, to map out potential areas for further exploration.

 2. DESK RESEARCH